 They send you a six-digit code to your email account in order to unlock the free trial.
 I received the email with the code immediately, then entered it on the page.
 It took me to another signup page that asked for some more info.

 On the next screen, you’re asked to enter information about your team.
-I like that there’s an option for “Only me,” because sometimes solopreneurs aren’t represented in work management tools.
+I like that there’s an option for “Only me,” because sometimes solopreneurs aren’t represented in work management tool options.

 There’s yet another page, and I now wish the signup process were quicker.
 I’d almost prefer one or two pages with more questions to fill out than several pages that I have to continually click through.